How to Professionally Ask For an Update at Work: Tips + Examples

 “Hello, Judie.
 Can you please send me the reports about the last year’s financial turnover?
 Thanks, Rick!”

-• Express your gratitude to the hiring manager and the team that conducted the interview for their time and consideration.
+- Express your gratitude to the hiring manager and the team that interviewed you for their time and consideration.

-Here is an example you can use as inspiration when requesting an update after a job interview.
+Here is an example you can use as inspiration when writing an email asking for an update after a job interview.

 “Dear Mark,